The short and long game to connect to your son

 But in terms of the long game (and that’s the one we focus on ultimately) we understand that this is a phase our son is going through.
 We still ‘call out’ the goodness of who he is.

 Dr Reichert actually believes that we don’t really need to teach boys to be good men, rather we need to make sure that we protect their connection to their own hearts.
-I really love that idea: as parents, we are not really capable of suppressing all our emotions and that is unhealthy for us to attempt to do so.
+I really love that idea: as parents, we are not really capable of suppressing all our emotions and that it’s unhealthy for us to attempt to do so.

 The idea of the long game is that we are building the ‘heart connection’ with the young man, we protect it in fact, much as we have done all our parenting lives.
 Hence, this is something that you already know so much about.